reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 The `@ControllerAdvice` annotation will register the `ErrorHandler` class to be applied to all web controllers.

 In `handleHttpStatusCodeException()` we return a `ResponseEntity` with HTTP status code 404 in case of a `NotFoundException`.

+## What Arguments Can We Pass into Web Controller Methods by Default?

+There's a whole bunch of method arguments that Spring supports by default so that we don't have to add any custom argument resolvers.
+The complete list is available in the [docs](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-methods).

 ## Conclusion